Biodegradation: Factors affecting biodegradation rate

 In practice, almost all chemical compounds and materials are subject to biodegradation processes.
 The significance, however, is in the relative rates of such processes, such as days, weeks, years or centuries.
 A number of factors determine the rate at which this degradation of organic compounds occurs.
 Factors include light, water, oxygen and temperature.
 The degradation rate of many organic compounds is limited by their bioavailability, which is the rate at which a substance is absorbed into a system or made available at the site of physiological activity, as compounds must be released into solution before organisms can degrade them.
 The rate of biodegradation can be measured in a number of ways.
 Respirometry tests can be used for aerobic microbes.
 First one places a solid waste sample in a container with microorganisms and soil, and then aerates the mixture.
 Over the course of several days, microorganisms digest the sample bit by bit and produce carbon dioxide – the resulting amount of CO2 serves as an indicator of degradation.
 Biodegradability can also be measured by anaerobic microbes and the amount of methane or alloy that they are able to produce.

 It's important to note factors that affect biodegradation rates during product testing to ensure that the results produced are accurate and reliable.
 Several materials will test as being biodegradable under optimal conditions in a lab for approval but these results may not reflect real world outcomes where factors are more variable.
 For example, a material may have tested as biodegrading at a high rate in the lab may not degrade at a high rate in a landfill because landfills often lack light, water, and microbial activity that are necessary for degradation to occur.
 Thus, it is very important that there are standards for plastic biodegradable products, which have a large impact on the environment.
 The development and use of accurate standard test methods can help ensure that all plastics that are being produced and commercialized will actually biodegrade in natural environments.
 One test that has been developed for this purpose is DINV 54900.

+Recent advances have enabled real-time monitoring of polymer biodegradation using biosensors combined with machine learning, improving the accuracy of degradation assessments under varying environmental conditions.